Somehow I never imagined myself in a hot-air balloon adrift over central Turkey.

-When our multi-checked aircraft was ready, our group of 16 clambered awkwardly up ladders and shoe-horned into the four section wicker passenger gondola—apparently more substantial than it looked.
+When our multi-checked aircraft was ready to go, our group of 16 passengers clambered awkwardly up the ladders, and shoe-horned themselves into the four sections of the wicker passenger gondola - apparently more substantial than it looked.

 The high altitude carriage was versatile with our handsome Belgium pilot Geert (Jim) Van Wolvelaer increasing and decreasing elevation so we could ride the air currents, the better to distinguish the irregular terrain and variety of chimney shapes.

 We floated over dry river beds, caves, vineyards, minarets, and the slopes of Goreme, low range mountains and snow-capped Mount Erciyes (12,851 feet) far to the north.
 Jim commented on all the points of interest as we slowly drifted overhead.

 The higher we went, the colder the air so my sweater and jacket, neck scarf, gloves, hat and dark glasses were most welcome.
 Picture taking was problematic with my gloves reducing my hand dexterity.
 Since the basket had no seats, we stood compressed against other passengers.

 After almost 70 minutes without gravity, Captain Jim made a virtuoso landing, gently lowering us and positioning our balloon gondola directly onto the trailer which would take it back to its port.